Mathef/docs-4-ai/crawl4ai_docs.md

   * fields: An array of fields to extract from each element:
   * name: The name to give the extracted data.
   * selector: The CSS selector to find the specific data within the base element.
-  * type: The type of data to extract (usually \"text\" for textual content).
+  * type: The type of data to extract (usually "text" for textual content).

 ## Advantages of JsonCssExtractionStrategy

   1. Speed: CSS selectors are fast to execute, making this method efficient for large datasets.
   2. Precision: You can target exactly the elements you need.
   3. Structured Output: The result is already structured as JSON, ready for further processing.
-  4. No External Dependencies: Unlike LLM-based strategies, this doesn\'t require any API calls to external services.
+  4. No External Dependencies: Unlike LLM-based strategies, this doesn't require any API calls to external services.

 ## Tips for Using JsonCssExtractionStrategy